Suheilee/ISAD1000/README.md

 This is code developed as part of "Introduction to Software Engineering" module, taken Semester 1, 2024.
-There is not prior commits as this project was not initially created through GitHub.
+There is no prior commits as this project was not initially created through GitHub.
 My final grade for the module was: 70/100

 Project Summary